-Vaclav Klaus, the president of the Czech Republic was one of the more famous critics of the Treaty.
+Vaclav Klaus, the former president of the Czech Republic was one of the more famous critics of the Treaty.
 Click here to read why he thinks the Lisbon Treaty is bad for the Czech Republic and bad for Europe.

 In Ireland, before the first referendum on the Lisbon Treaty in 2008, there was even a political party called Libertas formed to protest the Lisbon Treaty!
 Click here to read Irish voters’ reactions to the rejection of the Treaty in the first referendum.

 Find out more about the European Constitution and the Lisbon Treaty: